The Best Soul Food Style Candied Sweet Potatoes

 Candied sweet potatoes, a Thanksgiving classic

-When you think of candied sweet potatoes, Thanksgiving probably comes to mind because that’s around the time everyone makes them.
+Thanksgiving probably comes to mind when you think of candied sweet potatoes because that’s when everyone makes them.
 You’ll have a hard time finding a family who doesn’t have a bowl of these on their Thanksgiving dinner table!

 That’s how popular they are in the States around Thanksgiving time!
-So don’t wait til the day before to buy some from the store because you might be out of luck!!
+So don’t wait until the day before to buy some from the store, or you might be out of luck!

 I went to at least a half-dozen grocery stores before finally finding one that had some.
 They only had three left, though.
-They were so freaking huge, so I was kind of in luck!
+They were so freaking huge, so I was kind of in luck because I was able to make a lot out of them!
 Lol!

 The Best Soul Food Style Candied Sweet Potatoes Video